Pawar1995/pink/README.md

 # pink
-this is my first repository.
+This is my first repository.
 <br>
-its pink.
+Its pink.